Bharat2044/100xDevs-Cohort3-WebDev-and-Devops/Week 02 - Offline Videos/Week 02 - Offline Videos Assignment.md

 ## [Assignment GitHub Repository Link](https://github.com/100xdevs-cohort-3/assignments)

-## Create Full VS Code Landing Page Clone
+## Assignment #1 - Create Whole Page of VS Code Landing Page Website

+## Assignment #2 - Q: Write a function that
+- Reads the contents of a file
+- Trims the extra space from the left and right
+- Writes it back to the file